tasmota/docs/Shutter-and-Steppers.md

  - D4: COUNTER1 = connected to D3/PWM1

 **a) Enable SHUTTER support**
- `SetOption80 1`   //for all Shutters
+ `SetOption80 1`   // this is a global variable for all Shutters

 **b) Setting for work ShutterMode 1**
   `Backlog PulseTime1 0; PulseTime2 0`   // for relay Relay1i and Relay2
-  `Interlock OFF`                        // for all relay
+  `Interlock OFF`                        // this is a global variable for all Relays

 **c) Restart ESP**
   `restart 1`